 Revenue is recognized when the donor makes a promise to give to the School that is, in substance, unconditional.
 Grants and other contributions of cash are reported as temporarily restricted support if they are received with donor stipulations.
-Restricted contributions and grants that are made to support the School's current year activities are recorded as unrestricted revenue.
 Contributions of assets other than cash are recorded at their estimated fair value.